MicrosoftEdge/Demos/README.md

 To add a new demo:

-1. Make a copy of the `template` directory at the root of this repository and give it a name (e.g. `my-demo`).
+1. Make a copy of the `template` directory at the root of this repository and give it a name (such as `my-demo`).
 1. Edit the `README.md` file in `my-demo` to clearly explain what your new demo is about. **Add a link to the live demo in the README file too**.
 This repository is set up to be deployed live using GitHub Pages, so the `my-demo` directory will end up being accessible on the web at `https://microsoftedge.github.io/demos/my-demo`.
-1. Edit the code (`index.html`, `style.css`, etc.) in `my-demo` according to your needs and add any files you need.
+1. Edit the code (such as `index.html` or `style.css`) in `my-demo` according to your needs and add any files you need.
 1. Use the shared CSS, JS, and images from the `shared` directory.
 The template demo already links to them.
 This can be helpful to avoid having to repeat basic styling and typography CSS code, or having to create your own images.
-1. Add a link to your demo in this README.md file, in one of the tables at the top.
+1. Add a link to your demo in this `README.md` file, in one of the tables at the top.

 ## Contributing